RaftAfrica.com

 Juma Kalikwani

 He has represented Uganda in the world kayaking championships in Australia, and has guided rafts on the Zambezi, and in South Africa, France and Scotland.
+In 2012 Juma was part of the kayaking demonstration team at the London Olympics.
 His infectious humour, and cool competence make him a favourite, and if you are lucky he might break out in song as you float through the pools.

 Paulo Babi

-He is Uganda’s top freestyle kayaker, and has represented Uganda at two world championship events, the most recent being in Switzerland in 2009.
+For a number of years he was Uganda’s top freestyle kayaker, and represented Uganda at two world championship events.
 He has also traveled widely, taking part in a first descent of the Kagera River in Rwanda, and paddling in France and South Africa.

 Peter Bagaga